 It is Toronto’s 100th public library and it demonstrates what a library can be in the 21st century.

-The architecture was conceived to create a green respite within the immediate, heavily urban context.
+LGA Architectural Partners conceived the architecture to be a green respite within the immediate, heavily urban context.
 Four roofs, each a ribbon-like band and planted with local vegetation, will, once-rooted, be stirring to both passers-by from the street, and people within the library, who will see the ornamental grasses and plants through the building’s many windows.
 With much of the roof planted, the building replenishes the grassy hill it supplants.